1983: Doors Open

 The name changed to Colorado Springs Pregnancy Center (CSPC) in 1987 to better reflect its mission, and that remains the name for both of Life Network’s pregnancy centers today.
-As the ministry grew over the next several years, new programs were developed to more effectively meet clients’ needs.
+As the ministry grew over the next several years, new programs were developed to more effectively meet patients’ needs.

-A few years after the pregnancy center opened, shepherding homes were established for expectant mothers in need of housing,Later, an additional home opened for single moms and their children, helping them to achieve independence once they left their shepherding home.
+A few years after the pregnancy center opened, shepherding homes were established for expectant mothers in need of housing.
+Later, an additional home opened for single moms and their children, helping them to achieve independence once they left their shepherding home.
 As similar programs developed within the community, the CSPC decided to refer clients to these already-established programs.
-Ultimately, the home was sold, and its sale aenabled the ministry to purchase the building that the Galley Rd.
-CSPC resides in today.
+Ultimately, the home was sold, and its sale enabled the ministry to purchase the building that the Galley Road CSPC resides in today.

-In 1987, growing rates of pre-marital sex and teen pregnancy led to the development of a prevention program, now known as Education for a Lifetime (EFL).
+In 1987, growing rates of premarital sex and teen pregnancy led to the development of a prevention program, now known as Education for a Lifetime (EFL).
 Initially funded through government and private grants, this program is now in every school district in the city, serves more than 6,000 students annually, and is funded almost entirely through the generosity of donors and local churches.

 A program to address the painful reality and devastating impact of a man or woman’s past abortion also was started.
-Today, that Post-Abortion Counseling and Education (PACE) program is known as Bridges of Hope, which offers hope and healing in the context of a community of other women and men dealing with the pain of their past abortion choices.
+Today, that Post-Abortion Counseling and Education (PACE) program is known as Bridges of Hope, which offers hope and healing in the context of a community of other women and men dealing with the pain of their past abortions.

 As this life-changing ministry continued to grow, leadership prayerfully reviewed the purpose and direction of the ministry.
 Their conclusion?
-The Colorado Springs Pregnancy Center was not solely a crisis pregnancy center with other ministries attached, but rather a life-affirming ministry that includes life-impacting outreaches.
+The Colorado Springs Pregnancy Center was not solely a pregnancy center with other ministries attached, but rather a life-affirming ministry that includes life-impacting outreaches.
 The name Life Network was adopted as an umbrella to better embrace the fullness of the ministry accomplished each day.
-The Colorado Springs Pregnancy Center name and ministry continue as before, but now under the Life Network umbrella, Education for a Lifetime, Bridges of Hope and LifeSteps,provide hope, education, encouragement and healing to many.
+The Colorado Springs Pregnancy Center name and ministry continue as before; but now under the Life Network umbrella, Education for a Lifetime, Bridges of Hope, and LifeSteps provide hope, education, encouragement, and healing to many.